 In the heart of Rancho Mirage, Catalan Mediterranean Restaurant brings forth tastes from Spain, Italy and California.
-Chef Drew Davis is proud to support local farmers and offers natural Kobe Beef from Snake River Farm, Berkshire Pork from Salmon Creek Farm and Organic Free-Range Jidori Chicken.
+The eatery supports local farmers and offers natural Kobe Beef from Snake River Farm, Berkshire Pork from Salmon Creek Farm and Organic Free-Range Jidori Chicken.
 At Essence Restaurant, located in Desert Hot Springs at the Two Palms Resort & Spa, diners are encouraged to nourish the body and replenish the soul with their farm-to-table cuisine and handcrafted healing drinks.

 In the Palm Springs Uptown Design District, Workshop Kitchen + Bar pairs locally sourced food with a modern interior, industrial feel.
 With an ever-changing menu at this new James Beard Award-winning restaurant, Chef Michael Beckman plays with local offerings like honey, mustard greens and dates.
 Early next year, Beckman plans to open Truss and Twine, where he will focus on product only from the desert, including a cactus ragu and a goat cheese dish incorporating crushed bougainvillea leaves and Temecula Valley honey.

 From October through May in Palm Springs, Palm Desert and La Quinta, visitors can find everything from produce, meats and cheeses to fresh flowers, locally made salsa and freshly squeezed juice at the Coachella Valley Certified Farmers Markets.
 If you're looking for the absolute freshest produce, Madison Street Produce, a roadside stand in Indio, offers its freshly picked fruits and veggies at the corner of Highway 111 and Madison Street.

 Beyond the fields, there are plenty of other ways to savor the local flavors of the oasis.
 Grab a new cold brew infused with Nitrogen at IW Coffee in Indian Wells.
 Indulge your sweet tooth with locally made Brandini Toffee or raise a glass of craft beer as you dig further into this foodie oasis.